lindanguyen9/ux_research_portfolio/docs/creating-a-more-verticalized-experience.md

 Partners: Sr. Product Director, Sr. Staff Product Designer, Engineering Director, later Sr. Product Designer and Lead PM; indirect partners across Verticalized Solutions, Industry Leads, Product Marketing, Pricing/Strategy

 ## Executive Summary
-- Problem: One-size-fits-all experience created friction for key segments; risk to activation and retention.
+- Problem: One-size-fits-all experience created friction for key segments; risk to time to value and retention.
 - Decisions: Focus investment and sequencing by segment; strengthen platform primitives and add role-ready templates/guardrails.
-- Outcomes: Account-objects beta shipped; segmentation overhaul prioritized; governance cadence aligned decisions across divisions.
+- Outcomes: Currently in Beta for a related feature; segmentation overhaul prioritized; aligned decisions across divisions.

 ## The Story
-As Braze expanded into increasingly diverse customer contexts, we saw a pattern: the needs of different industries were diverging faster than our one-size-fits-all product could keep up.
-Churn analysis and field conversations pointed to a common thread—teams wanted the power of our platform, but with less configuration burden, fewer workarounds, and more guidance that matched their operating realities.
+As Braze has expanded into increasingly diverse customer contexts, we saw a pattern: the needs of different industries were diverging faster than our one-size-fits-all product could keep up.
+Churn analysis and field conversations pointed to a common thread -- teams in different industrues wanted the power of our platform, but with fewer workarounds, and more guidance that matched their operating realities.
 We set out to understand how a more verticalized experience could both improve customer outcomes and inform product strategy across divisions.

 Our mandate was to clarify how much to invest in each of three priority verticals (anonymized as Vertical A, Vertical B, Vertical C), what problems mattered most, and how to sequence product bets.
 I led the research program framing, execution, and storytelling to guide roadmap decisions.